Dominic Smith Player Props: Nationals vs. Rays

 - Smith hit .194 with 10 doubles, a triple and 12 walks.

-- Including all 58 games he appeared in a season ago, he did not hit a home run.
+- Including all 58 games when he logged a plate appearance a season ago, he did not hit a home run.

-- In 19.0% of his games a season ago (11 of 58), Smith drove home a run.
-In five of those games (8.6%) he recorded two or more RBIs, and he had three or more in one contest.

-- In 10 of 58 games last season he crossed the plate, including multiple runs once.
+- Smith picked up an RBI in 11 games last year out 58 (19.0%), including five multi-RBI outings (8.6%).
+He drove in three or more runs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.